mikegcoleman/dceu-demos/dxdemo/README.md

 5. Click `Repositories` and `Swarms` to show that Molly now has access to those resources.

-Now et's jump in and start by deploying our simple web app locally.
+Now let's jump in and start by deploying our simple web app locally.

+In your terminal windows

 1. Change into the `dxdemo` directory (this is assuming you cloned the repo into the user home directory)

-		$ cd ~/dcus-booth-demo-2017/dxdemo
+		$ cd ~/dceu-demos/dxdemo

 2. Examine the contents of the `docker-compose.yml` file